lfglabs-dev/starknet.quest/README.md

 #### Quests

 * A Quest is a set of tasks which a user can do.
-On completing a quest they are eligible to get a NFT as a reward.
+On completing a quest they are eligible to get an NFT as proof of completion and possible tokens as a reward.
 * Each Quest is created by one of the leading Dapps on starknet and are reviewed by the maintainers on the repo before publishing on the application.

 #### Achievements